visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 decline to respond (but nonetheless inform the **Primary** of this need) if their schedule does not permit timely response.
-Such a situation could mean that the only remaining course of action for the **Primary** to *resolve* the issue is to file a product development issue as discussed at the end of the preceding section.
+Such a situation could mean that the only remaining course of action for the **Primary** to *resolve* the issue is to file a product development issue as discussed at the end of a preceding section.

 If the work required to resolve a customer response incident is either not known or not believed to be a *low-hanging-fruit* type task, the **Primary**